 In the modern world, I'd argue that most people infer through a lens of coincidence, thereby disregarding potential connections that could provide deeper meaning and motive.

-My philosophy on life is that everything - from the table my laptop is currently resting upon to the cat that's resting atop my arm and causing it to go numb while I type this - is energetically connected and that events are synchronistic, not coincidental.
+My philosophy on life is that everything - from the table my laptop's sitting on to the cat that's massaging potatoes into my arm - is energetically connected and that events are synchronistic, not coincidental.

-In perceiving reality this way, my mind leans towards emotional detachment in most circumstances because things aren't happening at me, they're happening as a result of me.
+In viewing reality this way, my mind leans towards emotional detachment in most circumstances because things aren't happening at random, they're happening as a result of energetics I can't possibly fathom.
+With that mindset, I need only sit back and wait for the synchronicity to present itself.

-It means that instead of perceiving things as random acts of circumstance, I choose to see them as energetic ties to my interaction with a timeline that's been in motion for eons.
+I choose to see circumstances as energetic ties to my interaction with a timeline that's been in motion for eons.

-Hurricanes today aren't JUST a result of yearly weather patterns; they're the fallback of millions of years of terra forming and celestial motion within the cosmic order of universal "chaos".
+Hurricanes today aren't JUST a result of yearly weather patterns, for example; they're the fallback of millions of years of terra forming and celestial motion within the cosmic order of universal "chaos" (and the livability of them today - for humans anyway - is due entirely to the astroid that wiped out the dinosaurs).

 To our wee-wittle bwains it may seem as such, but, in reality, chaos is just energy misunderstood.